jakes-space/firetender/README.md

 other Typescript objects, reducing boilerplate and conceptual overhead and providing type safety and data validation.

-Querying and concurrency are not yet supported.
-I'm adding features as I need them, but contributions are most welcome.
-See the list of [alternative packages](#alternatives) at the end of this README if you're looking for something more mature.

 ## Usage

 To illustrate, let's run through the basics of defining, creating, modifying,